-Judge Shaw was elected to the court in 2014.
-She handles cases in Boone County for traffic dockets, municipal court dockets for Ashland, Hallsville, and Sturgeon, general civil and criminal dockets, domestic violence docket, order of protection docket, and the child support court.
+Judge Shaw was elected to the court in 2014, and re-elected in 2018.
+Division V handles traffic and city court dockets, general civil and criminal dockets, and Child Support Court.
 Judge Shaw is a graduate of the University of Missouri - Columbia, School of Law, with an undergraduate degree in business administration from Columbia College.